 Father Kunst writes a weekly column in his parish bulletin called, “Fr.
 Rich’s Ramblings.”
-This is his heartfelt invitation to his parishioners to attend the Vatican Unveiled Event the weekend of August 19 – 21.
-We are sharing it with you today.
+This was his heartfelt invitation to his parishioners to attend the Vatican Unveiled Event the weekend of August 19 – 21, 2022 We are sharing it with you today.

 Fr.
 Rich’s Weekly Ramblings